Monmouth Medical Center

 Monmouth Medical Center, based in Long Branch, New Jersey, is one of New Jersey's largest community academic medical centers.
 It is an academic affiliate of Robert Wood Johnson Medical School of Rutgers University and is a part of the larger RWJBarnabas Health system.
 Connected to MMC is the Unterberg Children's Hospital which serves the pediatric population aged 0–21 of Monmouth County.

 History

 Monmouth Medical Center is a not-for-profit, 527-bed, regional tertiary care teaching hospital located in Long Branch, New Jersey.
 Monmouth's service area includes a population of nearly 1 million year-round residents in Monmouth, and portions of Ocean and Middlesex counties, as well as a large population of tourists.
 Admissions total more than 19,000 annually, and emergency visits total nearly 43,000 a year.
 Annual outpatient clinic visits top 126,000.

+On October 23rd 2025, it was announced by the parent company RWJBarnabasHealth that the Maternity Unit and the Pediatric Unit and certain medical and surgical services would be relocated outside of Long Branch.
+The destination is the Vogel Medical Campus in nearby Tinton Falls, New Jersey.
+Certain Long Branch residents viewed the changes at the hospital as an unnecessary shutdown.
+A notable example is US Congressman Frank Pallone.
+The corporate website for the hospital stated their justification was that according to their own statistics, 86% of patients resided outside of Long Branch, and so they needed to make their services more accessible.

 Accreditation and awards

 Monmouth Medical Center is accredited with commendation by the Joint Commission on Accreditation of Healthcare Organizations(JCAHO) and is a member of the Council of Teaching Hospitals of the Association of American Medical Colleges.
 The dental medicine residency is accredited by the American Dental Association.
 All other residencies are accredited by the Accreditation Council on Graduate Medical Education (ACGME).

 The hospital was recently recognized as a Distinguished Academic Medical Center among an elite group of the nation's nine leading teaching hospitals by Press Ganey.
 Additionally, Monmouth Medical Center had recently earned a ranking on Solucient 100 Top Hospitals – Performance Improvement Leaders award, recognizing Monmouth Medical Center for its clinical outcomes and patient safety.
 In 2006, the Department of Radiology received recognition in the publication Medical Imaging as a runner-up for "Best Freestanding Imaging Center or Group".